16 Documentaries That Surprisingly Expand Your Mind

 Directed by Morgan Neville, who won an Oscar for the documentary 20 Feet from Stardom, follows the life and work of Rogers.
-The documentary explained how he is known as America’s cherished neighbor.
+The movie explained how he is known as America's cherished neighbor.

 The documentary follows a man who wore zip-up cardigans and lived in the land of make-believe.
 In watching this movie, I discovered something unique about him.
 Sure, he played a big part in educational TV and an ultimate genius.
-He influenced so many lives that there is more about Mr. Rogers worth finding out.
+He influenced so many lives that there is more about man, worth finding out.

-I watched the trailer and tears formed in my eyes.
-He was such an inspiration to the world.
+I watched the trailer, and tears formed in my eyes.
+Mr.Rogers was such an inspiration to the world.

 14. "Maria by Callas"

 If you a lover of opera or fandom, you will like this documentary about the life of Maria Callas.
 She led a life read on headlines.
 The media played along with her tumultuous life reporting the conflicts and scandals that plagued most of her life.

 She dominated the opera scene as the world's greatest opera singer who ever lived.
-Regardless, here career failed to last a long time with early death by a heart attack.
+Regardless, her career failed to last a long time with early death by a heart attack.
 Posthumously, her story scandalized the newspapers with conflict over her trust.

 Waiting 40 years for the technology to advance enough to sync the music with the footage, finally arrived in the movie theaters, and now available on disc or streaming.
 Directed by the late Sydney Pollack and finished by Alan Elliot, Aretha Franklin sings with the New Bethel Baptist Church choir recording her live "Amazing Grace" album in 1972.
 Amazing Grace

 Watch the trailer and get a glimpse of a young Mick Jagger of the Rolling Stones.

 The list of documentaries stands considerably varied by subject and genre.
 I hope you get a chance to watch one or more of them.
 All in all, I am impressed with documentarians.
 Their movies are not for the light-hearted or for those who strictly want entertainment.
 They expand your mind and show you a world you've, most likely, never seen until now.

 © 2018 Kenna McHugh